Michael Elston: Personal life

 Elston was the senior warden of Pohick Church from 2011 to 2014.
 He was first elected to the vestry in 2010 and was immediately selected as junior warden.
 He also served as chair of the church's 66th annual country fair in 2011.
 He was a member of the vestry and junior warden of Emmanuel Episcopal Church in Rockford, Illinois, from 2001 to 2002.
 He was a member of the board of directors of Shelter Care Ministries, a ministry of the Episcopal Diocese of Chicago, from 2001 to 2002.

+Elston joined the Sons of the American Revolution (SAR) in 2006 and became the George Washington Chapter, Virginia SAR President in 2013, followed by his election as the 97th Virginia SAR President in 2017.

-In February 2017, Elston was sworn in as the 97th president of the Virginia Society, Sons of the American Revolution (SAR).
-He has served as a state officer since 2013, and he served as president of the George Washington Chapter in 2013.
-At the national level, he is a trustee and was a member of the executive committee from 2016 to 2017.
+In 2025, Elston became the 118th President General of the National Society of the Sons of the American Revolution (National SAR)..
+Additionally, he is a national trustee and was a member of the executive committee from 2016 to 2017.
 In 2015, he was elected to a three-year term as a director of the SAR Foundation, and in 2017 he was elected vice president of the SAR Foundation.
-He has received several SAR awards, including the Meritorious Service Medal (chapter, state and national levels) and the Distinguished Service Medal (chapter and state level).
+He has received several SAR awards, including the Minuteman Award, the Gold Good Citizenship Medal, the Distinguished Service Medal (national, state and chapter levels), and Meritorious Service Medal (national, state and chapter levels).

+In February 2026, he served as a Grand Marshall of the George Washington Birthday Parade in Old Town Alexandria, alongside DAR President General Ginnie Sebastian Storage.

 In April 2018, Elston was sworn in as the senior state president of the Virginia Society, Children of the American Revolution (CAR).
 He was also appointed senior national ethics chairman for the CAR.